 - The State must have a quality management strategy in place to ensure the protection of each waiver participant's rights, health, safety and welfare.

 Below is an overview of each of the 1915(c) Medicaid waivers addressed in this Waiver Manual.
-For all three waivers, each participant is assigned an Individual Service and Support Advocate (ISSA) who serves as an independent advocate, participates in service plan development and monitors service provision.
+For all three waivers, each participant is assigned an Individual Service and Support Advocate (ISSA) who serves as an independent advocate, participates in the development of the service plan, approves the final service plan, and monitors service provision.
 For the two children's waiver programs, the ISSA will assist the participant and family during the transition period to adult services.
 The ISSA will inform the participant and family about adult service options and ensure necessary eligibility screenings are completed.

 - Provides supports to eligible adults with developmental disabilities ages 18 and older.
 The number of participants served each year is based on available State appropriation levels.

 - Provides supports designed to prevent or delay out-of-home residential services for participants or alternative residential services for participants who would otherwise need ICF/DD level of service.
-See Section II for eligibility criteria and the procedures manual for Developmental Disabilities Pre-Admission Screening Agencies (PAS Manual) for detailed information about level of care/level of service requirements.
+See Section II-Participant Eligibility & Waiver Program Enrollment for eligibility criteria and the procedures manual for Developmental Disabilities Pre-Admission Screening Agencies (PAS Manual) for detailed information about level of care/level of service requirements.

 - Choice between participant direction and more traditional service delivery, or a combination of both.